 For those looking for a small community feel, Frohnhausen is an ideal choice.
 The area was formerly a village that underwent a population boom.
 It is a great choice for families, with 10 different schools in the area, as well as a number of green areas, parks, and houses for rent.

 The neighbourhood in this area is calm and relaxed yet consistently active.
 Sports enthusiasts come here for the major leisure centre and ice rink, and despite its humble beginnings, Frohnhausen is now the most populous district in the city.

 Rent prices in Frohnhausen are surprisingly cheap thanks to the many larger apartment buildings that tend to dominate the area.
 Prices range from €630 - €1.000 for a furnished one-room flat.

 Living in Essen-Borbeck

-Located in the geographic centre of the city, Borbeck holds a number of the city's central institutions, including the district court, the job centre, the district library and a hospital.
-There are also exhibitions centres and a weekly market that is held in a pedestrian area.
+Located in the geographic centre of the city, Borbeck holds a number of the city's vital institutions, including the district court, the job centre, the district library and a hospital.
+There are also exhibition centres and a weekly market that is held in a pedestrian area.

-Despite its central location, Borbeck is a relatively calm and relaxed area, boasting a wide range of green spaces as well as a moated castle that is open to the public.
-There are also several high schools and sports facilities making it a great choice for couples or families.
+Despite its central location, Borbeck is a relatively calm and relaxed area, offering a wide range of green spaces as well as a moated castle that is open to the public.
+There are also several high schools and sports facilities which make it a great choice for couples or families.